 The best thing about Canggu is that it holds a pristine charm of being both a popular tourist destination as well as a semi-rural coastal town.
 You can experience it with sights of green rice fields along with imposing modern architecture in Canggu town.
 Along with that, the streets of the town are adorned with contemporary art which is a key highlight of Canggu.
 You can expect to see the stunning murals at every nook and corner of the city.
 Shopping in Canggu is one of the most popular things to do.
 Besides, it is also a prominent surfing destination in Bali.
 Whereas, the pristine beaches in Canggu are dotted with some amazing restaurants, cafes, accommodation, and whatnot.
-You can even plan a day tour to Ubud.
+You can even plan a day tour to Ubud center.
 Reaching Ubud from Canggu is pretty easy and convenient as well.

 What to expect in Canggu

 If you are looking to spend your time in Canggu, Bali, here are some tourist attractions and fun activities that you should indulge in: